 Ray P. Chase created these lists based on information provided to him by Dean Edward E. Nicholson, among others, about students from 1934 to 1937.
 These FBI-like dossiers included political organizations to which students belonged, their on-campus activities, and information about their fathers, in many cases.
 Chase listed which students were Jews—an antisemitic association of Jews with radicalism and a lack of true Americanism.
-His accusations of who was a Communist were most often wrong.
+No other student is identified by religion because Chase understood “Jew” to be a racial designation.
+His accusations of who was a Communist were most often wrong, based on how these students identified themselves.
 Chase used this information to demonstrate that the University of Minnesota was infiltrated by communism.
 He also included the names of organizations he deemed as radical.

 If you have information about the University of Minnesota in the 1930s that you would like to add, or reflections on other campus struggles, please contact us at email@example.com

 Individual documents remain the property of their repositories — consult with those institutions about access and reuse.